 Three steps to your kids’ financial success

 We all want to give our children a head start in life.
-This three-step article will help you to instil sound financial habits in your children by setting the foundations of good money management now.
+This article shows you three steps that will help you instil sound financial habits in your children by setting the foundations of good money management now and lead them towards financial success.
 All parents want their children to be better-off than they were – more secure and financially independent, but the big question remains: where do you start?

 Step 1: Create good habits